SAP-archive/fundamental-vue/README.md

 Check out [this guide](./NEW_COMPONENT/NEW_COMPONENT.md) on building a new component for the library and creating the necessary documentation for your new component.

-## License

-Copyright (c) 2019 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE file](https://github.com/SAP/fundamental-vue/blob/master/LICENSE.txt)

 ## Similar Projects

 -   [Angular implementation of SAP Fiori Fundamentals](https://github.com/SAP/fundamental-ngx)